Questions to Ask When Looking for a Social Security Disability Attorney

 4. Will I meet or speak to my attorney before the date of the hearing?

 More and more I am hearing of people who talk to their attorney for the first time right before their hearing and then are unsatisfied with the representation that they receive during the hearing.
 It is imperative that you have a meeting prior to your hearing date, preferably in person, but if that is not possible, then at the least a phone conference.
 This meeting is important because it gives you and your attorney a chance to speak freely about the evidence in your case, go over your testimony, answer any questions you have.
 Additionally, your attorney can advise you about the Administrative Law Judge that will be presiding over your hearing.
 At our office, we schedule a “hearing preparation” meeting at least one month before the hearing date.
 If your attorney refuses to meet with you before the day of the hearing, you should reconsider who is representing you.
 This is an important matter and should be treated as such, as your case should get the time and attention it deserves.

-If you or someone you know needs representation for a Social Security disability claim, please call the Hankey Law Office at (800) 520-3633.
+If you or someone you know needs representation for a Social Security disability claim, please call Hankey Marks & Crider at (317) 634-8565.